top of page

 Main Strengths

-• True 9.2.6 wireless surround — not simulated surround, real spatial audio
+• True 9.2.6 wireless surround with real discrete channels, not psychoacoustic simulation

 Main Limitations